 Interested in working with wild animals and the great people who help them?
 Read below for details on the many positions we have available.

 We require all of our volunteers to be age 18 or older and be current on their tetanus vaccine.

 At this time, we do not accept volunteers needing to complete community service hours.

 Be a part of the largest group of volunteers at the center – taking care of the animals!
 Animal care volunteers can expect to:

-- General chores like mopping, sweeping, dusting, wiping down
+- Help with general chores like mopping, sweeping, dusting, washing dishes and laundry.

 - Summer AM shift: 8:00am to 1:30pm | Winter AM shift: 9:00am to 1:30pm